MartinThoma/MartinThoma.github.io/content/2020-05-16-python-requirements.md

 version pinning**.
 That means you specify the exact version you need for all of your direct **and** indirect dependencies.

-<div class="alert alert-warning">The reason why this whole topic is so confusing, is the fact that the two concepts (application vs library) are not strictly seperated.</div>
+<div class="alert alert-warning">The reason why this whole topic is so confusing, is the fact that the two concepts (application vs library) are not strictly seperated and that the file formats and tools have grown over time.</div>

 Practically, I suggest to keep dependencies in `setup.py` as loose as possible and add a `requirements.txt` which has pinned dependencies.
 This way one can install the package via pip and reasonably expect other things not to break while one can still use the `requirements.txt` and an virtual environment to isolate the application from the rest of the system.